-Whilst I’m a big fan of keeping screen time to a minimum – especially on holiday – flights and long car journeys can be much more pleasant with a tech device on hand for young children.
+Whilst I’m a big fan of keeping screen time to a minimum – especially on holidays – flights and long car journeys can be much more pleasant with a tech device for kids.

 Netflix, BBC iPlayer and other services now often allow you to download films to watch offline.